 Sometimes when you are using a scanning page built with Dynamic Web TWAIN, you will encounter an issue where your scanner is not shown, not responding or shown as busy in the browser.

-This mostly happens on Windows 7/Vista/2008 OS where high security level is applied to Internet Explorer.
+This mostly happens on Windows 7/Vista/2008 OS where the high-security level is applied to Internet Explorer.
 It would also happen in Firefox 4+ and Safari.

-Make sure the driver of the scanner is installed and the scanner is running and properly connected to the machine.
+1. Make sure the driver of the scanner is installed and the scanner is running and properly connected to the machine.
 You should be able to see the scanner in the Windows’ Scanners and Cameras Wizard.
-And you can use Twacker to check if the driver is TWAIN compatible.
+And you can use TWACKER to check if the driver is TWAIN compatible.

 In addition, if you are using 64-bit Internet Explorer, please make sure you have a 64-bit TWAIN driver of the scanner installed.